bentoml/rag-tutorials/03-custom-llm/README.md

          return str(response)
 ```

-Note that here we use a utility function `_make_httpx_client` from BentoVLLM example's utility code.
+Note that here we use a feature `self.llm_service.to_sync.client` to return a customized HTTPX client to be used with `OpenAILike` class.
 The reason is that when we have multiple services in a BentoML service, the service can call each other's API like calling a Python method.
 But underlying the calling is an HTTP call over either Unix domain socket (when all services are served on a single machine) or TCP (when services are served distributed on different nodes in a network).
 BentoML has its own [client](https://docs.bentoml.com/en/latest/guides/clients.html) to handle this difference.
 However, LlamaIndex uses OpenAI's client to call the LLM service, so we need to replace OpenAI's default HTTPX client with our own client.

 With these modifications, the RAG web service now uses completely self-hosted models.
 You can serve the Service using `bentoml serve .` on a machine with a GPU.